maheshj01/navbar_router/README.md

 - persist state across bottom navbar tabs
 - Tapping the same navbar button pops to base route of nested navigator (same as instagram)
 - Switch the Navbar destination with animation
-- Adapatable to different device Sizes
+- Adapatable to different device Sizes using `isDesktop` and `NavbarDecoration.isExtended` Property.

 _Heres a [sample app](example/lib/main.dart) built using this package to see how it works._